girikgarg8/React/Chapter-4 Talk is Cheap, show me the Code/Chapter_4_Class_Notes.md

 What I mean is, when I write syntax in React like `<RestaurantCard restaurant=restuarantList[0]>`, it is equivalent to calling the function RestauarantCard with the argument restaurantList[0], something like RestaurantCard(restaurantList[0])

+`<DummyRestauarantCardFromObj {...restaurantList[0].data}/>` Don't panic, if you see this type of code in any company's legacy code, it just means that I am spreading all the properties of restaurantList[0].data into the React functional component.

+Now, we have multiple Restaurant cards, so we can either use for loops or higher order functions like map.

+Akshay says, **The best way to achieve functional programming in React/Javascript is to use map HOF rather than using for loops.
+Of course, for loops can be used, but the best way is to use map HOF.
+Using forEach loop is also not the best choice compared to using map, using map is the best choice.**

+**Virtual DOM (Important)**

+Virtual DOM is not just a React concept, it is a software engneering concept in general.
+So, React also uses Virtual DOM.